 For small and medium wholesale businesses, choosing an ERP system to run your back office operations is a big decision.
 The ERP system you choose will be with your business in one way or another for years to come and will have a big impact on how you do business.
-We’ve compiled a list to help you make the decision.
+We’ve compiled a list of ERP system examples to help you make the decision.

 6 ERP System Examples Small & Medium-Sized Businesses

-Gartner named NetSuite one of the few pure SaaS ERP system examples that it could recommend.
+Gartner named NetSuite one of the few pure Software-as-a-Service (SaaS) ERP system examples that it could recommend.
 NetSuite offers ERP modules for financials, accounting, global consolidation, purchasing, payroll, inventory control, material resource planning (MRP), production planning, shop floor control, engineering change control, and employee management.